suika2engine/suika2/doc/reference.md

 ## @return

-Return from subroutine.
+This is used to return from subroutines.

 * Usage:
 ```
 @gosub SUB

 :SUB
-Describe process here.
+Describe the process here.
 @return
 ```

 ## @se

-Play sound effecct.
+This command plays sound effects.
-Sound effect files are required to be in `se` folder.
+Sound effect files need to be in the `se` folder.
-Suika 2 can play only Ogg Vorbis 44.1kHz stereo or monaural format.
+Suika 2 can only play Ogg Vorbis 44.1kHz stereo and monaural format.

 * Usage:
 ```